Kindergarten: Russia

-In the Russian Federation, Детский сад (dyetskiy sad, literal translation of "children's garden") is a preschool educational institution for children, usually 3 to 6 years of age.
+In the Russian Federation, Детский сад (dyetskiy sad, literal translation of 'children's garden') is a preschool educational institution for children, usually three to six years of age.

 Singapore

 Kindergartens in Singapore provide up to three years of preschool for children ages three to six.
 The three years are commonly called nursery, kindergarten 1 (K1) and kindergarten 2 (K2), respectively.

-The People's Action Party, which has governed Singapore since 1957, runs over 370 kindergartens through its charitable arm, the PAP Community Foundation.
-The kindergartens are run by the private sector, including community foundations, religious bodies, and civic or business groups.
+The Ministry of Education runs several MOE Kindergartens at highly subsidized fees for K1 and K2 students.
+Many other kindergartens and nurseries are managed by the private entities, including the PAP Community Foundation which has over 370 kindergartens Other kindergartens are run by religious bodies, civic or business groups.

 South Africa

 Kindergartens (commonly known as creche) in South Africa provide preschool programs for children of all ages up to six.
 The one to three-year program, known as nursery, kindergarten 1 (K1), and kindergarten 2 (K2), prepares children for their first year in primary school education.
 Some kindergartens further divide nursery into N1 and N2.